OPIN-CA/admin/README.md

 # Fitzroy

-This is an admin custom theme based off Adminimal theme for Drupal 8.
+Custom admin theme for Drupal 8 based on Adminimal.